 - 1. Place the display assembly on a clean and flat surface. - 2.
-Align and place the palm-rest and keyboard assembly on the display assembly. - 3.
+Align and slide the palm-rest and keyboard assembly on the display assembly. - 3.
 Using the alignment posts, close the left and the right display hinges. - 4.
-Replace the four screws (M2.5x5) that secure the left and the right display hinges to the palm-rest and keyboard assembly. - 5.
+Replace the four screws (M2.5x5) and the two screws (M2x4) that secure the left and the right display hinges to the palm-rest and keyboard assembly. - 5.
 Connect the display cable to the system board and adhere the tape that secures the display-cable connector.